kyma-project/eventing-manager/docs/user/evnt-eventing-metrics.md

 Kyma Eventing provides various metrics, so you can monitor statistics and other information in real time.
 The metrics follow the [Prometheus naming convention](https://prometheus.io/docs/practices/naming/).

-## Metrics Emitted by Eventing Publisher Proxy
+## Metrics emitted by Eventing Publisher Proxy

 | Metric                                         | Description                                                                      |
 | ---------------------------------------------- | :------------------------------------------------------------------------------- |